10 Reasons Why It’s Okay to Prosper

 10. Quality of Life—Money can afford you a better quality of life.
 I am typing this post in my home office overlooking the Gulf of Mexico.
 It is beautiful!
-There is no doubt the beauty of the Gulf and the sounds of the waves crashing on the beach brings me great enjoyment and reminds me of the gratitude I have for the quality of life I am able to experience.
+There is no doubt the beauty of the gulf and the sounds of the waves crashing on the beach bring me great enjoyment and remind me of the gratitude I have for the quality of life I am able to experience.

 “Formal education will make you a living; self-education will make you a fortune.” -Jim Rohn